cloudsidedev/appside/README.md

 % vagrant vbguest --status
 ```

-Before you can `vagrant up atlantis`.
+Before you can `appflow vm reload atlantis`.
 This will download the needed trusty64 box.
 ```
 % appflow vagrant
 ```